 to be configured with an update URL that provides both IP addresses via query string

-provide placeholders for the respective addresses.
+with the IP addresses replaced by placeholders.
 To find out the placeholder names

 for your router, please refer to the manual of your device.